Miley Cyrus cancels bushfire aid show in Australia due to coronavirus warnings

 "I will still be making a donation to help the victims of the Australian bush fire," she said, without saying how much she would donate.

-While Cyrus cancelled her trip, World Tour said it was going ahead with a concert on March 14 in Melbourne with British pop star Robbie Williams.
+While Cyrus canceled her trip, World Tour said it was going ahead with a concert on March 14 in Melbourne with British pop star Robbie Williams.

 "Robbie is already on his way to Australia," World Tour said on the ticket web site.